-Setting Explanation - Subject and description Enter the notification subject and description to display to recipients, or leave as is to use the default settings.
-The subject may be blank, but description is required.
-These fields can include a combination of text and any of the following variables: {{dashoardName}} - The name of the dashboard on which the notification is based. {{widgetTitle}} - The title of the widget on which the notification is based. {{firstByKey}} - The key associated with the 1st By (e.g., customer). {{firstByDimension}} - The 1st By dimension or key. {{numMatches}} - The number of 1st By members that meet the test criteria. {{matchedMembers}} - A listing of the 1st By members that meet the test criteria. - Settings for fine- tuning message frequency and content Use the following options to adjust how often messages are sent and what they contain.
-Send if no members pass - This option will send notifications even if no members pass the test conditions.
-If clicked, a notification with zero passing members will lead to the original widget (i.e. will show all members).
-Send when members update - This option will only send notifications if the list of passing members changes from the previous run.
-The resulting widget (if opened by clicking the notification) would show one of the following: - If at least one member passes: all members that meet the criteria for the current run - If no members pass and the previous option is on: original widget (i.e., will show all members) OR: Show only new members - This option only sends notifications if the list of passing members changes from the previous run.
-The resulting widget (if opened by clicking the notification) would show only new members in the current run that did not pass in the previous run.
-If this option is selected, the previous options are not available.
+Setting Explanation Message - Subject and message Enter the notification subject and message, or leave as is to use the default settings.
+These fields can include a combination of text and variables.
+Click the button to insert any of these variables into the message.
+You may also use these variables in the subject by copying them or manually typing them. {{dashboardName}} - The name of the dashboard on which the notification is based. {{dashboardUrl}} - The URL to open the dashboard in the Salient Dashboards browser-based application. {{dashboardMobileUrl}} - The URL to open the dashboard in the Salient mobile app. {{widgetTitle}} - The title of the widget on which the notification is based. {{firstByKey}} - The key associated with the 1st By (e.g., customer). {{firstByDimension}} - The 1st By dimension or key. {{numMatches}} - The number of 1st By members that meet the test criteria. {{matchedMembers}} - A listing of the 1st By members that meet the test criteria.
+For email message, a text editor allows you to apply formatting.
+Template (for email only) Select a template to control the appearance of the email message.
+Attachments Optionally, check either or both of the following boxes to include attachments: (for email only) Email data export - XLSX file containing the data returned by the notification.
+If the notification includes conditions, this will only include the passing members.
+Email PDF of dashboard - PDF file of the original dashboard.
 Recipients Click + Add Recipients Select recipients from a list of dataset users.
 You can search for a user at the top of the window.
 (By default, the notification creator is a recipient.)
-The recipients should meet the requirements for the selected delivery method (i.e., salient mobile app with notifications allowed and/or email address defined in UXT).
+The recipients should meet the requirements for the selected delivery method (i.e., salient mobile app with notifications allowed and/or email address defined in the Administrator's Utility).
 In addition, the recipients must have rights to the data in order to receive notifications.